janalin/lvm4j/README.md

 HMM hmm = HMMFactory.instance().hmm(states, observations, 1);
 ```

-It is easier though to take the constructor that takes a single string only that contains the path to an XML-file (as in <code>/src/test/resources/hmm.xml</code>).
+It is easier though to take the constructor that takes a single string only that contains the path to an XML-file.

 ```java
 String xmlFile = "/src/test/resources/hmm.xml";